-Our visit to Mammoth Cave National Park was unplanned.
-It seemed like a convenient stop as we made our way to Louisville, Kentucky.
+Mammoth Cave National Park is a great travel destination for caving, hiking, kayaking and canoeing.
+We made a stop here on our way to Louisville, Kentucky.
 Had we know about all the things to do and see at the park, we would have planned a longer stay.
-Beyond cave tours, there are hiking trails and kayaking or canoeing down the river.

 We did have time to go on the self guided discovery tour at Mammoth Cave National Park.
 Lucky for us, it was National Park Week and the tour was complimentary (normally $5/per person).
 The well paved path to the entrance of the cave was covered with lush green trees.
 We were met by a park ranger who walked us through safety procedures and rules for exploring the cave.
 One main issue she addressed was white-noise syndrome carried by the bats that live inside the caves.
 Although not harmful to humans, visitors are asked to walk through a solution on the way out to prevent transmission outside of the cave.

 The entrance to the cave is a series of long steps around a beautiful waterfall.
 The minute we reached the bottom of the steps, we felt the temperature change.